openebs/lvm-localpv/docs/persistentvolumeclaim.md

 ### AccessMode

 LVM-LocalPV supports only `ReadWriteOnce` access mode i.e volume can be mounted as read-write by a single node.
 AccessMode is a required field, if the field is unspecified then it will lead to a creation error.
+For more information about access modes workflow click [here](../design/lvm/persistent-volume-claim/access_mode.md).
 ```yaml
 kind: PersistentVolumeClaim
 apiVersion: v1